 The menu was underwhelming which may have been in part due to the time of year we dined, but I’m not entirely sure; hamburger, steak, fish and chips, and pasta – all with french fries.
 The only condiments Surf and Turf offered came in packets.
 Ketchup and mustard packets which seemed really cheap considering how pricey the meal was.
 The food was so so; nothing remarkable, nothing devastating.

 We chose Surf and Turf because other than a pizza parlor it was the only place open.
 There was a cafe and a Chinese food truck supposedly open for two hours midday though we never actually saw them open.
+To be fair, I don’t think I ever knew what time it actually was.
 The entire town was deserted.

 ► For Kids: If nothing else, they will love playing restaurant with the ketchup and mustard packets.